-In active labor, a lot of women say that they feel contractions starting in their lower abdomen (like menstrual cramps or gas pain) and that it builds and wraps around their belly to their lower back.
-Some women feel the start of their contractions in their lower back, and they ache in their pelvis and their legs.
 Everyone is different, but some of this can be attributed to the position of your baby.
-If you are feeling all of your contractions in your lower back (“back labor”), that more than likely means that your baby is facing OP (occiput posterior).
+If you feel all of your contractions in your lower back (“back labor”), it more than likely means your baby is facing OP (occiput posterior).
 OP is when the back of your baby’s head (the occiput) is pressing firmly against your pelvis/sacrum.
 Ouch!
 When bone and bone are hitting each other, it can cause major pain, and that’s what back labor is.
-This is why positioning and changing your positions is so important during labor.
-That way, you can help your baby be in the OA position (occiput anterior) for an easier labor and delivery.
+This is why positioning and changing your positions are so important during labor.
+That way, you can help your baby be in the OA position (occiput anterior) for easier labor and delivery.

 How Long Does Active Labor Last?